Ashwin9084/ClimateModelling_DE/README.md

 To get started with this project, follow these steps:

 1. Clone the repository: `git clone https://github.com/username/repo.git`
-2. Install the required packages: `pip install -r requirements.txt`
-3. Preprocess and clean the data: `python preprocess.py`
-4. Develop and validate the model: `python develop_model.py`

 ## Credits

-This project was developed by [Your Name](https://github.com/username).
+This project was developed by [Your Name](https://github.com/ashwinnair9084).

 ## License